seanorama/masterclass/security-advanced/README.md

 #### Access secured Hive

 - Goal: Setup Hive authorization policies to ensure sales users only have access to code, description columns in default.sample_07

+- Confirm the HIVE repo was setup correctly in Ranger
+  - In Ranger > Service Manager > HIVE > Click the Edit icon (next to the trash icon) to edit the HIVE repo
+  - Click 'Test connection'
+  - if it fails re-enter below fields and re-try:
+    - Username: rangeradmin@LAB.HORTONWORKS.NET
+    - Password: BadPass#1
+  - Once the test passes, click Save

 - Run these steps from node where Hive (or client) is installed